oss-review-toolkit/ort/README.md

 ## Storage Backends

-In order to not download or scan any previously scanned sources again, the Scanner can use a storage backend to store scan results for later reuse.
+In order to not download or scan any previously scanned sources again, the _scanner_ can use a storage backend to store scan results for later reuse.

 ### Local File Storage

-By default the Scanner stores scan results on the local file system in the current user's home directory (i.e.
+By default the _scanner_ stores scan results on the local file system in the current user's home directory (i.e.
 `~/.ort/scanner/scan-results`) for later reuse.
 The storage directory can be customized by passing an ORT configuration file (`-c`) that contains a respective local file storage configuration: